By Sharan Saikumar Jan. 15, 2019

 We will come to accept that we are irreparably damaged and that some days are good, most days are bad.
 On good days we will greet people with a friendly lick, on most others we will bite their face off if they piss us in anyway that is not even fully logical.
 That’s just the way we are.

 And it’s not just us.
 The year that has just arrived, with all its edgy new promises, will behave badly too.
-There will be some truly bad movies (hello The Accidental Prime Minister), politicians will say epic shit, we will unearth scams we’ve not even dreamed of, and ugly, ugly news will flood our timelines.
-Goons will chase young lovers during Valentine’s week, the electorate will most certainly disappoint us in the General Election, the summer will burn us to a crisp, and the monsoon will certainly deluge us, but not before the drought spells disaster for our farmers.
+There will be some truly bad movies (hello Tanhaji: The Unsung Hero), politicians will say epic shit, we will unearth scams we’ve not even dreamed of, and ugly, ugly news will flood our timelines.
+Goons will chase young lovers during Valentine’s week, the electorate will most certainly disappoint us in the upcoming elections, the summer will burn us to a crisp, and the monsoon will certainly deluge us, but not before the drought spells disaster for our farmers.
 Also, Chetan Bhagat will write a new book.

 And those will be the sweetest three words you’ll ever hear.